test-zeus-ai/testzeus-hercules/README.md

 ## Token Usage

 Hercules is an AI-native solution and relies on LLMs to perform reasoning and actions.
-Based on our experiments, we have found that a complex use case as below could cost up to **$3** using OpenAI's APIs:
+Based on our experiments, we have found that a complex use case as below could cost up to **$0.20** using OpenAI's APIs gpt-4o, check the properties printed in testcase output to calculate for your testcase:

 ```gherkin
 Feature: Account Creation in Salesforce